-Welcome to the Security Professionals Conference and to Denver, Colorado!
+Welcome to the Security Professionals Conference and to Atlanta, Georgia!

-- Let me be among the first to welcome you to this year's Security Professional Conference, and to the mile high city! - Let me also specifically thank you for coming to this preconference seminar on securing the domain name system. - I'd like to begin by taking a minute to introduce myself, and then having each of you introduce yourself to the group... if you would, please mention: - -- your name and the school you're with - -- where you're at when it comes to DNS issues (beginner? highly skilled? somewhere in between?) - -- and if you want to, please mention one DNS-related issue, concern or question you'd like to see us discuss during the course of this seminar
+- Let me be among the first to welcome you to this year's Security Professionals Conference, and to welcome you back to Atlanta if you were also here at Security Professionals in 2009. - Let me also specifically thank you for coming to this preconference seminar on securing the domain name system. - I'd like to begin by taking a minute to introduce myself, and then having each of you introduce yourself to the group... if you would, please mention: - -- your name and the school you're with - -- where you're at when it comes to DNS issues (beginner? highly skilled? somewhere in between?) - -- and if you want to, please mention one DNS-related issue, concern or question you'd like to see us discuss during the course of this seminar